 The 2020 Holiday Talk…I have been avoiding it.
 If we do not speak about it maybe we can ignore the inevitable, maybe the virus will disappear, maybe drinking bleach will suddenly work (please do not consider this), maybe spiking numbers will suddenly go down, maybe science will be respected and people will listen.

-I just had The Holiday Talk with my son who lives in California.
+I just had The Holiday Talk with our son who lives in California.
 The Talk consisted of half sentences, going kind of like this…

 HIM: About Thanksgiving and Christmas, I want to…